 The Bottom Line

 Some people may find it funny that certain individuals experience dental anxiety.
 However, feeling anxious about dental treatment is normal.
-There is also a clear boundary that separates normal levels of anxiety from a phobia.
 The tips given above will help you to cope with anxiety and go for your prophy paste or fluoride varnish treatment with confidence.
+However, if your anxiety is intense and chronic, it may be best to seek assistance from a licensed therapist at BetterHelp.